 At the time of booking I had planned to pack light for this trip (which we did) but outdoor wet weather gear for the 5 of us was bulky and took up a lot of room so after a last minute phonecall to Dani I arranged to include the additional lockable storage box too.

 Cosy Campers is based in our home town of Leek in the Staffordshire Moorlands, on the edge of the Peak District.
-After a run through of all things campervan, Ben drove Rooby Doo home and we loaded her up with small boys and luggage.
+After a run through of all things campervan from Rich, Ben drove Rooby Doo home and we loaded her up with small boys and luggage.

 I can’t tell you how much I was looking forward to our staycation adventure.
 Autumn is my favourite time of year, I love all the colours as the leaves turn and the lake district is absolutely beautiful at this time of year.